We discovered 40 years ago that if you want to reach a lasting result in training that involves a change of habits and routines you need to

 When I met with Fritz again a few weeks later for Step 3 the first thing he said was “It’s total chaos.
 I’m really in trouble.”

-What happened?
+What happened and how did we solve it?
 See the following Blog.